MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 ![Illustration showing said triangle](side-view.png) (Z axis is up, Y axis is forward, example is detecting the top right point of a green traffic sign's front face)

 Using the known distances we can calculate α and β, which specify how many degrees the point is away from the centre of the camera horizontally and vertically.
-After measuring the `FOV` of the camera, assuming a linear releation between degrees and pixels (the image is not distorted) and factoring in the vertical (and possible horizontal) rotation of the camera we can calculate the pixel location of the object on the camera image:
+After measuring the `FOV` of the camera, assuming a linear relation between degrees and pixels (the image is not distorted) and factoring in the vertical (and possible horizontal) rotation of the camera we can calculate the pixel location of the object on the camera image:

 $$x = \frac{640 px}{53\degree}\cdot \arctan(\frac{Z_{difference}}{Y_{difference}})$$
 $$y = \frac{480 px}{41.5\degree}\cdot (\arctan(\frac{X_{difference}}{Y_{difference}}) + 15 \degree)$$